felixs97/battery_model/README.md

 ```

 ### `params_sys.py`
-Containig physical constants and system parameters like ambient temperature
+Containing physical constants and system parameters like ambient temperature (Tamb) and current density (j).
+A positive current density models discharging while a negative current density models charging of the cell.

 ### `params_LFP.py`
 Dictionary with all material properties of cell to be modeled.